evidence-dev/evidence

 What system dynamics does evidence have?

-evidence exhibits 2 data pools (Query Cache, Template Directory), 1 feedback loop, 3 control points, 2 delays.
-The feedback loops handle polling.
+evidence exhibits 3 data pools (Template Directory, Query Cache), 3 feedback loops, 4 control points, 3 delays.
+The feedback loops handle polling and cache-invalidation.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does evidence use?